Copyright © 2023 LOCALIIZ | All rights reserved

 Stepping into La Cabane feels like stepping into an intimate bistro off the streets of Paris.
 The staff are knowledgeable and welcoming, and the food is a charming blend of Chinese and French flavours made from exclusively imported fine ingredients from producers all over the world.
-There’s no service charge or bookings here, so come early and get stuck into some fresh wines and a killer charcuterie board, and be sure to tip well.
+Book a space here and you’re well on your way to getting stuck into some fresh wines and a killer charcuterie board.
 Want to take some natural or biodynamic wines home?
 Order your favourites off their website or at their cellar down the road.

-Shady Acres has taken Soho by storm with their impressive boutique wine list, deceptively stiff drinks, and convivial vibes every night.
-The owners Ryan Nightingale and Mike Watt are both seasoned mixologists and Hong Kong nightlife veterans, and since great minds drink alike, Shady Acres was born with a focus on global wines from the old world and new and pop culture references.
+Shady Acres has taken Soho by storm with their boutique wine list, deceptively stiff drinks, and convivial vibes every night.
+The owners Ryan Nightingale and Mike Watt are both seasoned mixologists and nightlife veterans, and since great minds drink alike, Shady Acres was born with a focus on wines from the Old World and pop culture references.

 Wines at Shady Acres are imported based on their dynamic terroirs, and there’s no need to be intimidated by the wealth of diversity.
 You can expect a handpicked shortlist of more than 20 by-the-glass options, as well as cellar access to hundreds of unique bottles.